SanghmitraSisodiya/120Years_Olympics_data_analysis_kaggle_powerbi/README.md

 The file athlete_events.csv contains 271116 rows and 15 columns.
 Each row corresponds to an individual athlete competing in an individual Olympic event (athlete-events).
 The columns are:

 ID - Unique number for each athlete

 Name - Athlete's name

 Sex - M or F

 Age - Integer

 Height - In centimeters

 Weight - In kilograms

 Team - Team name

 NOC - National Olympic Committee 3-letter code

 Games - Year and season

 Year - Integer

 Season - Summer or Winter

 City - Host city

 Sport - Sport

 Event - Event

 Medal - Gold, Silver, Bronze, or NA
-Acknowledgements
-The Olympic data on www.sports-reference.com is the result of an incredible amount of research by a group of Olympic history enthusiasts and self-proclaimed 'statistorians'.
-Check out their blog for more information.
-All I did was consolidated their decades of work into a convenient format for data analysis.

-## Task List
-You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.
-You can download all relevant documents from the download section.

-Create the metrics according to the metric list.
-Create a dashboard according to the mock-up provided by stakeholders.
-Create relevant insights that are not provided in the metric list/mock-up dashboard.
-Provided Mock-up Dashboard

-## Skills Learnt -
-ETL, Defining Key Metrics and KPI, Exploratory Data Analysis, DAX, Data Analysis, Power Query, Finding Insights, Storytelling through Data, Data Visualization

 ## Some Important Insights -
 The first Event of the Olympics had no participation of female athletes.